A Detailed Breakdown Of Nonprofit Accounting Basics

 The IRS has provided a document of guidelines that help nonprofits with their compliance.

-All nonprofits must provide these three financial statements: A statement of financial position, a statement of activities, a statement of cash flows.
+All nonprofits must provide these four financial statements: A statement of financial position, a statement of activities, a statement of cash flows, and a statement of functional expenses.

 All nonprofits are required to classify their assets based on the existence of donor-imposed restrictions.
-Donor restrictions just means that the donor wishes their donation is used for a specific purpose.
-To make this easier, you should break down your assets into three different categories: permanently restricted, temporarily restricted and unrestricted.
+Donor restrictions just mean that the donor wishes their donation is used for a specific purpose.
+To make this easier, you should break down your assets into three different categories: permanently restricted, temporarily restricted, and unrestricted.
 You should put this in your statement of activities.

 This is the wide scope of the guidelines, be sure to go over the fine print with a specialist to make sure that your organization is financially healthy in the eyes of the state.